-Traditional Full Irish breakfast: Fried eggs, rashers (bacon), sausage, potatoes, baked beans, fried mushrooms and tomatoes, brown bread,
+Traditional Full Irish breakfast: Fried eggs, rashers (bacon), sausage, potatoes, baked beans, fried mushrooms and tomatoes, brown bread, and black and white pudding (blood sausage).
+It is served with your choice of tea or coffee, and sometimes orange juice.

 Irish breakfast tea: Black tea served with milk and/or sugar.
 The Irish milk is so good and it makes Irish tea very addicting!
 The two famous and rival tea brands are Barrys and Lyons, you will find that Irish people could argue for days about which one is better.